algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 [^pep]: The [PEP-0008](https://peps.python.org/pep-0008/) is the code convention written by the developers of Python.

 [^poly]: Polymorphism is the provision of a single interface to entities of different types[1] or the use of a single symbol to represent multiple different types.

+[^makefile]: Makefiles are files used by the make(1) program to automate a set of actions allowing the generation of files, most of the time resulting from a compilation.